Crochet Headband Pattern

 Row 2: 3 ch, 1 tr into each tr to end.
 10 sts.

 Repeat row 2 until crochet strip fits around your head comfortably.
-My headbands are 50 rows long.
+My headbands are about 50 rows long.

 Fasten off, weave in ends.